Back to Blog

 "I already pay for Adobe Creative Cloud"

 Premiere Rush is included.
 Use it.
-The cross-device sync is genuinely useful if you shoot on your phone.

-"I want quick videos from templates without learning to edit"
+"I want quick videos from templates"

 The Bottom Line